bentfryingpan/Jadestone/README.md

 Match Details

-The ultimate post-game carnage report.
-It shows your exact stats, your equipped Exotic armor for that match, and the complete lobby roster sorted by Jadestone Rating.
+It shows your exact stats, your equipped exotic armor for that was likely equipped, and the complete lobby roster sorted by Jadestone Rating.
+(JAdestone cannot see your exotic armor from matches; it simply pulls the current one you have equipped)

 It also tells you your Team Role (e.g., if you were a Hard Carry, a Solid Contributor, or if you were Carried by your team).